COSBlab/bAIes-IDP/tutorial/bAIes/README.md

 ## 4. Simulation
 **Working directory**: `4-simulation`

 In this step, we describe how to run bAIes simulations.
-We also provide some information about how the settings can be adjusted or modified.

 To run a simulation, we need to following in our directory: